chatbotizeteam/decission-engine-api/README.md

 ### crm.getUser(): CrmUser

-Retrieves the current user's information Contains data written to the CRM earlier via write/writeMany, as well as default parameters that exist on the User object and parameters set by other parts of the system
+Retrieves the current user's information.
+Contains data written to the CRM earlier via write/writeMany, as well as default parameters that exist on the User object and parameters set by other parts of the system

 #### Returns